-iLodge Ultra sits on the edge of the beautiful 10 fairway of Kenwick Park Golf Club.
-With views as far as the eye can see it has to be seen to be believed.
-The spacious open plan living area includes lounge, dinning area and kitchen with breakfast bar.
-The Kitchen has excellent self catering facilities including oven, microwave, dishwasher, hob and an American Fridge Freezer including filtered water and ice.
-Sit back and relax in front of the wood burner or enjoy the fantastic games room including a Pool Table, Foosball Table, PlayStation and large games table for board games.
+iLodge Ultra sits on the edge of the 10th fairway of Kenwick Park Golf Club with beautiful views as far as the eye can see.
+The spacious open plan living area includes lounge, dining room and kitchen.
+With excellent self catering facilities including double oven, microwave, dishwasher, induction hob and an American style fridge freezer you’ll have everything you need to for your stay.
+Sit back and relax in front of the wood burner or enjoy the ultimate games room including a pool table, foosball table, PlayStation and large table for board games or cards. iLodge Ultra also has a fantastic sauna for adults to unwind at the end of the day.

 Sleeps 11-15 (depending on children)